 - Interactive content marketing platform (like Dot.vu)

-Conclusion: Combine two affordable technologies – interactive content marketing software and email marketing software for marketing that is much more targeted to match individual needs.
-Use Interactive Content like quizzes, assessments, interactive videos or contests to capture leads and segmentation data, then automate targeted emails per segment.
+Combine two technologies – interactive content marketing software and email marketing software to target individual needs.
+Use Interactive Content like quizzes, assessments, interactive videos or contests to capture leads and segmentation data.
+Then, automate targeted emails per segment.
+Request a free demo to see how Dot.vu can help you do this!